 The Math of a Constricted Throughput

 Okay, so lets assume your developers have a specific throughput of stories (R).
 For any given groups of stories (I), it takes T time to process the work (T = I/R, according to Little’s Law).
-If artificially restrict R by limiting what developers can process, and hold the amount of work constant, then T must increase.
+If artificially restrict R by limiting what developers can process, and hold the amount of work (I) constant, then, mathematically speaking T must increase.

 Example: Your developers could, absent sprint constraints, process 20 story points of scope in a two week sprint.
 Your product owner grooms at a sufficient pace to always keep 40 points of scope in the backlog on average.
 That means the total flow average flow time for individual stories, from when they enter the backlog to when they are processed, is 4 weeks.
 This is your theoretical flow time.

-Now, lets say your constrict your developer’s bandwidth to 16 points per two-week sprint.
-If your produce owner keeps grooming at the same rate and maintains 40 points of work, then average flowtime protracts to 2.5 sprints, or five weeks (40/16 = 2.5).
-Your flow time efficiency has dropped to 80%.
+Now, lets say your constrict your developer’s bandwidth to 16 points per two-week sprint in order to facilitate product owner verification.
+If your product owner keeps grooming at the same rate and maintains 40 points of work, then average flowtime protracts to 2.5 sprints, or five weeks (40/16 = 2.5).
+Your flow time efficiency has dropped to 80% (2/2.5 = 80%).

 Further Reading If You Enjoyed This Post